 Main threats to coral reefs

 - Climate change is a huge problem that cannot be missed.
 Corals must live in a 20-32°C-water but not too high.
-If the water temperature is too high, bleaching’s process is going to be harmful for them.
+If the water temperature is too high, bleaching’s process is going to be harmful to them.

-- Overfishing is also a threat that causes effect on coral reef population.
-Careless tourism such as diving, snorkelling, and fishing are part of threat as well.
+- Overfishing is also a threat that causes an effect on coral reef population.
+Careless tourism such as diving, snorkelling, and fishing are part of a threat as well.
 Indeed, by touching reefs, collecting corals, and many more, it contributes to the destruction of this ecosystem.

 - Pollution is a huge problem caused by industrial activity.
 Wastes are poisoning reefs by being thrown away directly into oceans.
 On the other hand, some pollutants are increasing the level of nitrogen in seawater affecting an overgrowth of algae and avoiding sunlight passing through.

 This animal is part of phylum Echinodermata and is corallivore, which means it is destroying corals by eating polyps.
-It is covered in long poisonous spines that cause a necrosis of tissue and are toxic for many species including humans, which it means this specie doesn’t have many predators.
-It lives in tropical zones of Indo-Pacific Ocean in coral ecosystems.
+It is covered in long poisonous spines that cause necrosis of tissue and are toxic for many species including humans, which means this species doesn’t have many predators.
+It lives in tropical zones of Indo Pacific Ocean in coral ecosystems.
 They only feed corals, more precisely polyps.

 Warm temperatures of oceans cause this problem.
 Indeed, at high temperatures, algae are expelled from corals and they are white, which is the colour of their skeleton.
 As we know, high temperatures are caused by climate change and this factor can be problematic in the long term.
 Bleaching is an undeniable factor but acid seas’ factor is another one.

 What does exactly mean coral bleaching?

 As we already know, corals provide food, jobs, income, and protection to humans being all over the world.
-Nevertheless, coral reefs are endangered with all marine animals that need coral reefs for their reproduction, and essentially for living.
+Nevertheless, coral reefs are endangered with all marine animals that need coral reefs for their reproduction, and essential for living.

-Pollution, invasive species, diseases, bleaching, and global climate change are part of factors that cause their loss.
-If anything is taken to protect them, we are going to notice a rapid decline and the loss of a significant ecosystem, which will have a huge social, economic, and environmental consequences around the world.
+Pollution, invasive species, diseases, bleaching, and global climate change are part of the factors that cause their loss.
+If anything is taken to protect them, we are going to notice a rapid decline and the loss of a significant ecosystem, which will have huge social, economic, and environmental consequences around the world.

 Photosynthesis: This is a process used by plants and other organisms to convert light energy into chemical energy.
 Carbon dioxide + water are transformed into sugar and oxygen.

-Echinodermata: This is a phylum coming from kingdom of Animalia.
+Echinodermata: This is a phylum coming from the kingdom of Animalia.
 In this phylum, you can find sea stars, sea urchins, sand dollars, and sea cucumbers among other species.

 Symbiosis: There are two organisms that need to live together in order to receive and bring nutrients to the other one and vice versa.

-Zooplankton: This is animal plankton in contrast to phytoplankton that is a vegetal plankton.
+Zooplankton: This is animal plankton in contrast to phytoplankton that is vegetal plankton.
 It is going up at night to feed and going down to avoid predators.
 This is polyps’ food.